 - Ensuring that school or unit handbooks for staff and students are updated regularly about personal tutoring arrangements in their school or unit and about student support and development across the University

-- Liaising closely with other colleagues who have responsibilities for specific aspects of support for students’ learning and development such as the School’s Disability Liaison Officer (DLO) for disability issues, the welfare officers for student welfare issues, the School’s careers and employability staff links and the appropriate staff in the Student Service centres
+- Liaising closely with other colleagues who have responsibilities for specific aspects of support for students’ learning and development such as the School’s Disability Liaison Officer (DLO) for disability issues, the Support and Wellbeing Officers for student welfare issues, the School’s careers and employability staff links and the appropriate staff in the Student Service centres

 - Monitoring and enhancing the effectiveness of student support and development and the personal tutor system in their school by a range of means, including: